Lesson video

 Elizabeth Baret, who worked as a weaver of worsted textiles, became a freeman of Norwich in 1445.

-So let's just check our understanding, go for similar information we've heard so far about women and work.
+Similar information we've heard so far about women and work.

-What job did Helen de Moundeforde say she had in her will?
-Did she record herself as a glass worker, a mother, or a nun?
 Pause the video here and press play when you're ready to see the correct answer.

-Is that statement true or false?
 Pause the video here and press play when you're ready to see the correct answer.

-Okay, well done to everybody who said that that statement was false.
+Okay, well done to everybody who said that, that statement was false, but we need to be able to justify our answers.

 So two justifications have appeared on the screen.

-The first says some women pretended to be male to join the freemen, and the other says some women were able to join because they were successful in industry.
+The first says some women pretended to be male to join the freemen, and the other says, some women were able to join because they were successful in industry.

-Which one of those two justifications shows that our original statement was correct?
 Pause the video here and press play when you're ready to see the right answer.

-Okay, well done to everybody who said that b was the correct justification.
+Okay, well done to everybody who said that B was the correct justification.

-We have a statement on the screen and it says, "Mediaeval women only did housework."
 Based on what we've learned about women and work in Norwich so far, is this statement accurate?
-I want you to explain your answer.

 The statement is or is not accurate.